-- Inherent Liability Protection for Campgrounds: VRLTA supports establishing immunity for private RV parks and campgrounds from frivolous lawsuits pertinent to common risks faced with spending time in the outdoors camping. - Taxation: VRLTA opposes single industry taxes aimed at the hospitality industry, such as meals taxes, transient occupancy taxes, and admissions taxes, unless there is support from the industry, the revenue generated is intended to promote visitation in the areas the taxes are being levied, and a clear and defined means for the collection and disbursement of the revenues for tourism marketing.
-Additionally, VRLTA is opposed to the imposition of any COVID-19 related unemployment insurance taxes on businesses to replenish the Unemployment Insurance Trust Fund. - ▶ Short Term Online Rental Market: VRLTA maintains that Short Term Online Rental Market companies should compete on a level playing field and be subject to the same laws and regulations as other businesses competing in the lodging and residential building industries.
-However, VRLTA opposes attempts to operate residential buildings or other mass occupied non-transient establishments as short-term online rentals in a de facto hotel manner.
-VRLTA opposes any efforts from short-term online rental market companies to collect and remit taxes, on behalf of the short-term online rental operators utilizing their websites, through agreements that restrict data transparency and auditability.
-Further, VRLTA is opposed to any attempts to undermine the ability of localities to regulate short term rentals. - ▶ Gambling: VRLTA believes that competitive parity should be maintained between casinos, restaurants and other hospitality businesses, and to accomplish this casinos should be precluded from providing complimentary goods and services to patrons.
+- Natural Gas Accessibility: Natural gas is critical to many restaurant and other hospitality business food preparation.
+Therefore, VRLTA is opposed to any effort to restrict restaurant, and other hospitality businesses ability to obtain natural gas from local providers.
+Additionally, VRLTA supports efforts to preempt local governments from initiating bans that prohibit new and existing hospitality and tourism businesses from accessing natural gas. - ABC Licenses: VRLTA supports making Cocktails To-Go permanent, and expedited ABC approval of outdoor dining spaces.
+Moreover, we believe ABC requirements for minimum food sales should be strictly and equally enforced. - Tourism Promotion: VRLTA supports continued state tourism promotion by the Virginia Tourism Corporation and favors funding it at a level no lower than \$30 million annually, and requests an additional \$6.62 million be allocated to the VTC for marketing purposes to attract first time visitors to Virginia and to enhance our leverage marketing program.
+Moreover, an additional \$1 million in funding is needed to fully cover operating costs for Virginia's Welcome Centers.
+VRLTA also continues to support the legislative initiatives of the Virginia Tourism Corporation.
+VRLTA also supports local tourism promotion efforts be maintained at levels to support tourism marketing. - Inherent Liability Protection for Campgrounds: VRLTA supports establishing immunity for private RV parks and campgrounds from frivolous lawsuits pertinent to common risks faced with spending time in the outdoors camping. - Taxation: VRLTA opposes single industry taxes aimed at the hospitality industry, such as meals taxes, transient occupancy taxes, and admissions taxes, unless there is support from the industry, the revenue generated is intended to promote visitation in the areas the taxes are being levied, and a clear and defined means for the collection and disbursement of the revenues for tourism marketing. - Short Term Online Rental Market: VRLTA maintains that Short Term Online Rental Market companies should be subject to the same laws and regulations as other businesses competing in the lodging and residential building industries.
+VRLTA supports efforts by localities and the Commonwealth to address the lack of transparency and auditability inherent to the tax remittance policies of short-term rental companies acting on behalf of their operators.
+Such practices obstruct, by the omission of clearly necessary data, appropriate attempts to catalog, regulate, and collect proper taxes from these operators.
+VRLTA is opposed to any attempts to undermine the ability of localities to regulate short term rentals, as well as any attempt to create a separate class of short-term rental operators which could somehow be exempt from these local regulations or taxes.
+VRLTA also opposes attempts to operate residential buildings or other mass occupied non-transient establishments as short-term online rentals in a de facto hotel manner. - Gambling: VRLTA believes that competitive parity should be maintained between casinos, restaurants and other hospitality businesses, and to accomplish this casinos should be precluded from providing complimentary goods and services to patrons.
 Casinos should remit all appropriate local taxes including meals, lodging, etc. Moreover, assessments should be imposed on casinos to help bolster Virginia Tourism Corporation tourism promotion.
 VRLTA is opposed to further expansion of the number of licenses that permit the establishment of casinos beyond those currently listed in the law. - Natural Gas Accessibility: Natural gas is critical to many restaurant and other hospitality business food preparation.
 Therefore, VRLTA is opposed to any effort to restrict restaurant, and other hospitality businesses ability to obtain natural gas from local providers.
 Additionally, VRLTA supports efforts to preempt local governments from initiating bans that prohibit new and existing hospitality and tourism businesses from accessing natural gas.